KrachDev/SaveTrackerDesktop/README.md

 - **Smart Sync**: Uploads only what changed.
 Advanced checksumming saves your bandwidth.
 - **IPC API**: Developers can hook into SaveTracker via simple JSON-RPC pipes.
 - **Universal Launcher**: Works with everything.
 Yes, even that obscure indie game from 2005.
-- **Achievement Tracking**: Visualize your wins for supported DRM-free games.
 - **Migration Tool**: Seamlessly upgrade your legacy tracked games to the new system.
 - **Privacy First**: No accounts, no servers, no tracking.
 Your data stays yours.